rlucente-se-jboss/flightgear-kiosk-demo/README.md

 and copy the `fg-rpms.tgz` file to the local copy of this repository (e.g. `~/flightgear-kiosk-demo`).

-The Scenery data for FlightGear is quite extensive and downloads from the official site are throttled.
+The scenery data for FlightGear is quite extensive and downloads from the official site are throttled.
 To speed this up, please download the [scenery cache](https://drive.google.com/drive/folders/112i4mOfHXXEoZNdSln_xWgMdx3ssWHtz?usp=drive_link) and copy the `SceneryCache.tgz` file to the local copy of this repository